Publications

 82. Self-interaction of transmembrane helices representing pre-clusters from the human single-span membrane proteins.
 Kirrbach, J., Krugliak, M., Ried, C.L., Pagel, P., Arkin, I.T., and Langosch, D. Bioinformatics 29:1623-30.
 Supplementary data.

-81. Editorial Preface: FTIR in membrane proteins and peptide studies.
+81. Editorial preface: FTIR spectroscopy is a powerful tool.
 Arkin, I.T.
 Biochim Biophys Acta 1828:2255.

 80. Gaining insight into membrane protein structure using isotope-edited FTIR.
 Manor, J., and Arkin, I.T.
 Biochim Biophys Acta 1828:2256-64.